 Kleber is a pastebin with various features like paste encryption, file uploads, removal of metadata from uploaded files, an upload history and a RESTful, JSON-based API.
-It can be either used via the web or the official command line client on POSIX compatible shells.
+It can be either used via the web or the official command line client (requires Python).

 The aim of Kleber is to provide an easy-to-use platform for quickly sharing pastes (e.g. code snippets) and files.
 The idea behind it is to be a place to temporarily upload pastes and files, not to be an online backup system.
 Therefore files that exceed a certain size will be removed from the system automatically after 10 days.

 Write an email to firstname.lastname@example.org for any kind of inquiry.

 Pastes can be created by everyone including anonymous users.
 In order to use the paste history, one has to create an account or login with one of the supported third party authentication providers.
 Uploading files is currently only available for accounts that have been created with a valid voucher.

 If you don't know anyone that is already a Kleber user with permissions to create vouchers but would like to use the file upload functionality, ping us.

 Metadata is "data about data".
 Two types of metadata exist: structural metadata and descriptive metadata.
 Structural metadata is data about the containers of data.
 Descriptive metadata uses individual instances of application data or the data content.

 Metadata (metacontent) is defined as the data providing information about one or more aspects of the data, such as:

 - Location on a computer network where the data was created